Hawks family: Companies

-The Hawks company was established by William Hawks (1708 – 1755) who during the late 1740s established, along the waste ground of the river at Gateshead, a set of workshops that, when he died (at Gateshead on 23 February 1755), were inherited by his eldest son, also William Hawks (bapt.
+The Hawks company was established by William Hawks Senior (1708 – 1755) who was a foreman smith at the iron manufactory that had been established by Sir Ambrose Crowley (1658 - 1713) at Swalwell.
+Hawks during the late 1740s established, along the waste ground of the river at Gateshead, a set of workshops that, when he died (at Gateshead on 23 February 1755), were inherited by his eldest son, William Hawks Junior (bapt.
 1730 – d.
-1810), who, with his first wife, Elizabeth Dixon, established the Hawks' international industrial empire.
-William (d.
-1810) in 1770 partnered with Thomas Longridge (bapt.
-1751, d.
-1803) and acquired a plating forge at Beamish, County Durham, which was the first of four separate metalworking sites operated by Hawks and Longridge along Beamish Burn.
+1810), who, with his first wife, Elizabeth Dixon, established the Hawks's industrial empire.

+William Junior (d.
+1810) in 1770 partnered with his brother-in-law Thomas Longridge (bapt.
+1751 - d.
+1803) to acquire a plating forge at Beamish, County Durham, which was the first of four separate metalworking sites operated by Hawks and Longridge along Beamish Burn.
 In the 1780s, a forge at Lumley, in County Durham, and slitting and rolling mills, on the River Blyth in Northumberland, were acquired by the company.